sandstreamdev/std/README.md

 ##### Questions

-- How to check if a string is non empty?
+- How to check if a string is non-empty?
-- How to check is string is not all whitespace?
+- How to check if a string is not all whitespace?
-- How to check is string is not null or undefined?
+- How to check if a string is not null or undefined?

 #### startsWith